 Fidelity's Asset Allocation Research Team (AART) believes that asset-price fluctuations are driven by a confluence of factors that evolve over different time horizons.
 As a result, we employ a framework that analyzes trends among three temporal segments: tactical (short term), business cycle (medium term), and secular (long term).

-Global Business Cycle in a Less Synchronized Expansion
+Global Business Cycle in an Uneven Expansion